 Your soon-to-be furry friends are no ordinary dogs.
 The little heroes in time will in fact support the blind and vision-impaired across the country, but before they do, they have a little growing up to do—that’s where you come in.

-While you don’t need to be a professional canine coach, there are several checkboxes that you’ll need to tick before you welcome a pooch into your home.
+While you don’t need to be a professional canine coach, there are several checkboxes that you’ll need to tick before you welcome a pooch into your home, which include but aren't limited to:

 Should you be deemed worthy of welcoming such a gorgeous little fluff-ball into your life, Vision Australia will provide you with a puppy pack that includes everything you need—like a lead, collar, food and vet care—for the year ahead.

-Currently, Seeing Eye Dogs Australia is looking for carers, for six or 12 months at a time, located in northern Brisbane and selected areas of the Sunshine Coast, as well as locations in Victoria.
-You can apply for the six-month program here, and the 12-month program here.
+Currently, Seeing Eye Dogs Australia is looking for carers for 12 12 months at a time, located in northern Brisbane and selected areas of the Sunshine Coast, as well as locations in Victoria.
+You can apply to become one here

 Getting excited?
 Check out Brisbane's best dog-friendly bars here.